srnvl/Embedded_SWE_Prep/README.md

 # Embedded_SWE_Prep

-I am not the creator of this list.
+I am not the creator of this list of problems.
 Credits to the original creator(s):

 I am also linking the problems from Grind75(https://www.techinterviewhandbook.org/grind75?order=difficulty&grouping=topics&hours=40&weeks=3&difficulty=Easy&difficulty=Medium)